oMAGMANo/oMAGMANo/README.md

 - 👋 Hi, I’m @oMAGMANo.
-- 👀 I’m interested in GAME PHYSICS.
+- 👀 I’m interested in GAME DEVELOPMENT.
 - 🌱 I’m currently learning C++ and PYTHON 3.10.
-- 💞️ I’m looking to collaborate on GAME PHYSICS DEVELOPMENT.
+- 💞️ I’m looking to collaborate on GAME DEVELOPMENT.
 - 📫 E-mail me at shivamsingh12march@gmail.com or Reach me @Shivam_ss12 on instagram.

 <!---